offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Undefined behaviour is behaviour that is unrestricted and not documented.
 The compiler may do anything for code producing undefined behaviour.
 For example, code producing undefined behaviour could end up ...

  * causing a hard crash.
- * doing exactly what the the author of the source code originally intended for.
+ * doing exactly what the author of the source code originally intended for.
  * doing something different than what the author of the source code originally intended for.
  * causing the program to not immediately crash, but potentially much later.